vorakl/TrivialRC/README.rst

 them) are searched in the directory from which a script was executed.
 For instance, if you've installed trc in /usr/bin/ and run it by using only its name, like ``trc``, then configuration will be also searched in /usr/bin/.
-Though, you can place configuration files anywhere you like and specify their location in the ``-w|--workdir`` option, like ``trc -w /etc/``.
+Though, you can place configuration files anywhere you need and specify their location in the ``-w|--workdir`` option, like ``trc -w /etc/``.

 Let's check: